GregorD1A1/TinderGPT/readme.md

 ## Contribution
 While application is already working, there still a lot of things to improve.
-I'm appreciate if you want to contribute to project.
+I'm appreciate if you want to contribute to the project.

-While improving prompts, pick-up rules knowledge file or scripts in AI_logic folder, use `localhost:8080/reload` to reload changes fast without restarting whole the application (which is time-consuming).
+While improving prompts, pick-up rules knowledge base or scripts in AI_logic folder, use `localhost:8080/reload` to reload changes immidiatelly without restarting whole the application (which is time-consuming).